acend/helm-basics-training/content/en/docs/04.0/database.md

 The following points need to be taken into consideration when creating the template:

-* the helper `mychart.fullname` will return `release-mychart`, since our first deployment for the `example-web-python` application already uses this name, we use `-mariadb` as postfix.
-As an alternative we could also alter the fullname helper to accept an additional name, which would be different from deployment to deployment.
+* The helper `mychart.fullname` will return `release-mychart`.
+Since our first deployment for the `example-web-python` application already uses this name, we use `-mariadb` as postfix.
+As an alternative we could also alter the fullname helper to accept an additional name, which would be different for each deployment.
-* Same situation for the label `app.kubernetes.io/name`, therefore we can't use the include `mychart.labels`.
-We could also alter the helpler or in our case for simplicity reasons just add the labels directly.
+* The same applies to the label `app.kubernetes.io/name`.
+We can't therefore use the included `mychart.labels`.
+We could also alter the helper function or in our case simply just add the labels directly.
-* In the deployment templates we reference to our secrets by using again the full name `{{ include "mychart.fullname" . }}-mariadb`
+* In the deployment templates we reference our secrets by again using the full name `{{ include "mychart.fullname" . }}-mariadb`.

 ```yaml
 apiVersion: apps/v1